davidchesnut/sp-general-docs/docs/how-to-create-report-editors-for-performancepoint-services-in-sharepoint-2013.md

   ```

-    The sample editor defines the endpoint in the  **VerifyReportView** method.
-It also uses **VerifyReportView** to verify that required properties are set and to define the optional [CustomData](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.ReportView.CustomData.aspx) property, which you can use to store information for your report.
+    The sample editor defines the endpoint in the **VerifyReportView**method.
+It also uses**VerifyReportView**to verify that required properties are set and to define the optional [CustomData](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.ReportView.CustomData.aspx) property, which you can use to store information for your report.

 14. Update the report with user-defined changes.
-The  **buttonOK_Click** method in the sample report editor calls the **ReportViewRepositoryHelper.Update** method to update the report's [Name](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Name.aspx) and [Description](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Description.aspx) properties in the repository. **buttonOK_Click** is also used to validate the contents of the controls and retrieve state information for the custom report and the helper object.
+The **buttonOK_Click**method in the sample report editor calls the**ReportViewRepositoryHelper.Update**method to update the report's [Name](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Name.aspx) and [Description](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Description.aspx) properties in the repository.**buttonOK_Click**is also used to validate the contents of the controls and retrieve state information for the custom report and the helper object.

-    > [!Note]
+    > [!NOTE]
-> Users can edit a custom object's  [Name](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Name.aspx) , [Description](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Description.aspx) , and [Owner](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Owner.aspx) ( **Person Responsible**) properties and delete custom objects directly from Dashboard Designer and the PerformancePoint Services repository.
+> Users can edit a custom object's  [Name](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Name.aspx) , [Description](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Description.aspx) , and [Owner](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Owner.aspx) (**Person Responsible**) properties and delete custom objects directly from Dashboard Designer and the PerformancePoint Services repository.

 ## Code example: Create, retrieve, and update custom PerformancePoint Services reports in SharePoint Server 2013
 <a name="bk_example"> </a>